-- Install an HTTPS certificate on the device whose CA is known to your web browser.
-This may additionally require you to make the CA known to your web browser or operating system. - As a workaround, you can also add an exception rule for the existing device certificate in your web browser.
+- Transfer a digital certificate onto the device whose Certification Authority (CA) is known to your web browser.
+This may additionally require you to make the Certification Authority (CA) known to your web browser or operating system. - As a workaround, you can also add an exception rule for the existing device certificate in your web browser.